 - Relationship difficulties

 - Problems adjusting to university life; including stress, loneliness, homesickness, or academic concerns

 - Eating or body image concerns

 - Feelings of anxiety, depression, or thoughts of suicide

 - Concerns about alcohol or other drug use

 - Coping with grief or a traumatic event

-- Sometimes students hesitate to contact CAPS because they are unsure of what to expect or are concerned about cost.
-Click here to learn more about what to expect when using CAPS services.
+- + WHAT TO EXPECT: Sometimes students hesitate to contact CAPS because they are unsure of what to expect or are concerned about cost.
+Click here to learn more about using CAPS services.

 Wondering what to expect?

 Most students schedule an Initial Consultation by calling our front desk at 802-656-3340 or visiting one of our locations in-person.
 All students who ask to schedule an appointment are asked to identify if their need is urgent our routine.
 Our front desk staff will then schedule you accordingly.
 Urgent needs are scheduled for same day appointments.
 More routine concerns are scheduled for the first available appointment, which can be a few days to a week or more during busy times of the semester.
 We will do our best to see you as soon as possible!